9 Post-Apocalyptic Games Like "Fallout 4"

-Fallout 4 is a massive game where you can sink in hundreds of hours into the story and exploration.
-There are vast arrays of wastelands to explore with tons of loot on offer.
-With the introduction of an amazing crafting system, fans would not run out of content to enjoy anytime soon.
-If you feel like building your own structures, you are more than welcome to do so!
-Apart from crafting, there is a huge modding community that has put in the effort worth checking out and falling in love with.
+Fallout 4 is a massive game that you can sink in hundreds of hours into.
+There is a vast wasteland to explore, so fans will not run out of content to enjoy anytime soon.
+There is also a huge modding community that has put in the effort to keep the game feeling fresh and fun.

 If you ever find yourself getting bored with it, I have compiled a list of some games like Fallout 4 with similar aesthetics and gameplay.
 Let’s take a look.